top of page

 Our prices are subject to review from time to time without notice.
 All invoices must be settled in full on receipt of the invoice.
 At our discretion, a delay to full payment for your pet’s treatment may be agreed for such reasonable period as we may determine but you still remain liable in full for all invoices and all sums at the end of this extended payment period and we are under no obligation to offer this.

 Prescriptions may only be issued following a clinical assessment of your animal.
-We may, at our discretion, require an updated clinical assessment of your pet before issuing a repeat prescription – please make your request in sufficient time to be able to arrange an updated clinical assessment if required.
+We may, at our discretion, require an updated clinical assessment of your pet before issuing a repeat prescription.
+Please make your request in sufficient time to be able to arrange an updated clinical assessment if required and to allow time for medications to be ordered in for your pet.

 We may charge you to issue written prescriptions or repeat prescriptions.
 Those charges are necessary to cover, for example, the time, responsibility and professional insurance costs involved.
 We will advise you of the costs before issuing a written prescription.